delrockie/my-first-project/README.md

-# my-first-project
+# my-first-project-on python
-this is my first project on python.
+This is my first project on python.Hope it really works